microsoft/HighSecurityAPIM/README.md

     Appliance” tag, if your firewall resides in your VNet.
 Else, this route will arrive via BGP into the APIM subnet over ExpressRoute or VPN.

-3. A Network Security Group (NSG, https://docs.microsoft.com/en-us/azure/virtual-network/security-overview)  which will curtail inbound access.
+3. A [Network Security Group](https://docs.microsoft.com/en-us/azure/virtual-network/security-overview)  which will curtail inbound access.
 The best approach is to deny all inbound traffic, from both the Internet and the VNet, then white list the following groups:

     - Control plane, management plane, and data plane channels (discussed below in detail)